juanmbraga/Unifei/1. Programming Fundamentals/README.md

 An introductory subject to the foundations and functioning of the C language, as wel as an overview of programming logic.

 ## Note:
-Pdf's belong to my professor Melise Maria Veiga de Paula, and are available with her consent (though I asked only to add it to github, I suppose it wouldn't be open to distribution without giving credits).
+Pdf's belong to my professor Melise Maria Veiga de Paula, and are available with her consent (though I asked only to add it to github, I suppose it wouldn't be open to distribution without contacting her and/or giving credits).

 All code that does not have explicit credits on the source (.c extentions) or the README.md files are mine, and you may use it for your studies.